A trust involves putting assets aside in a separate ownership structure for a specified purpose.

-The Trustee is tasked with managing the property on behalf of their beneficiary or beneficiaries.
+The trustee is tasked with managing the assets on behalf of their beneficiary or beneficiaries.

 To meet the education costs for children or grandchildren

 To cater for a family member with special needs